ccs-student-submissions/5-2-1-react-image-board-izaycarter/README.md

 Using the tools you've learned in class, create a responsive image board that allows you to add images and captions via a url.
 The images that are added to the image board should be saved using React state.
 Below are screenshots of what your app could look like.
 But feel free to use some creative freedom.

-The design shows a "+" icon at the top, this should direct you to django admin.

 **MOBILE**